erikpukinskis/confgen/README.md

 ### Might happen

 - While `confgen` doesn't currently bootstrap a working app, it might be close to being able to do that.
-Running something like `npx confgen react devServer emotion storybook` could set up a working repo.
+Running something like `npx confgen vite react devServer` could set up a working repo.